 What Jobs will Robots and AI Do in The Future?

 If you work in finance these days, things are probably not as exciting as they used to be.
 Gone are the days of snorting cocaine in strip clubs at 4:00AM on a Tuesday morning.
 Nowadays you’re more likely to have a late night trying to figure out that elusive bug that’s keeping your trade automation program from going live.
 The one thing that will never change in finance though is the effect that breaking news has on the stock market.
 Any time new macro economic information is made available, the entire market reacts as a result.
 One often cited statistic is data on national employment.
 What most people might not know is that the U.S. Bureau of Labor and Statistics compiles and distributes a massive data set that is no doubt already plugged into AI algorithms to provide signals to trade on.
 These job numbers have likely been around for a while, except now AI is looking at them.
-AI is also taking many of these jobs.
+Artificial Intelligence is also taking many of these jobs.

 What Jobs will Robots and AI Do in The Future?